Sebastián Montoya: 2023

 Montoya driving the Dallara F3 2019 during the 2023 Spielberg Formula 3 round.

 In January 2023, Montoya was announced as a Hitech Pulse-Eight driver for the 2023 FIA Formula 3 Championship.
 The season opener in Bahrain proved successful, advancing to tenth in the sprint race from 14th.
 He continued to score points in the feature race, securing ninth place.
 In Melbourne, Montoya qualified on reverse pole in 12th.
-He would finish in third after losing the lead to Franco Colapinto and Zak O'Sullivan, but nevertheless it was his maiden podium in F3.
+He would finish in third after losing the lead to Franco Colapinto and Zak O'Sullivan, but it was his maiden podium in F3.
 However, race winner Colapinto was disqualified post-race, promoted Montoya to second place.
 In the feature race, he was involved in a race-ending collision with Nikola Tsolov, where the Colombian's suspension broke upon contact.
 In Monaco, Montoya showed promising pace, qualifying sixth and ending seventh in the sprint race.
-The feature race looked set for another good result, however when fighting over fifth place with Caio Collet, he made contact and damaged his front wing.
+The feature race looked set for another good result, when fighting over fifth place with Caio Collet, he made contact and damaged his front wing.
 Montoya would be penalised for the incident and was later disqualified post-race after a left tyre was found to have been used on the wrong side during his pit stop.

 In Barcelona, Montoya fought with Paul Aron for fourth until they made contact, the former coming out with a puncture and dropping to the back of the field, and was later given a penalty for failing to follow race director's instructions, which was to go on the left of the bollards.
 He made up for lost points during the feature race, by finishing seventh.
-In Austria, after finishing ninth in the sprint, Montoya charged up from 15th to contending for a podium position.
-On the final lap, Montoya tried to snatch third place from Colapinto, but collided with him instead and fell to tenth, before being further penalised for that incident.
-In Silverstone, Montoya led the race early on from reverse pole for the first 13 laps, and was hit from behind by Taylor Barnard following the safety car restart, which dropped him out of the top 10.
+In Austria, after finishing ninth in the sprint, Montoya charged up from 15th to contend for a podium position.
+On the final lap, Montoya tried to snatch third place from Colapinto, but collided with him instead and fell to tenth before being further penalised for that incident.
+In Silverstone, Montoya led the race early on from reverse pole for the first 13 laps, and was hit from behind by Taylor Barnard following the safety car restart, which dropped him out of the top-ten.
 He eventually crossed the line in eighth place.
 He finished to eleventh place in the feature race, before benefitting two positions from Collet and Tommy Smith's penalties to move into tenth place.